 Art-Examine maps from the time as a piece of art.
+"Massacre of Taino People" painting.

 Technology-Utilize turnitin.com to submit documents.
 Research with LMC databases.
 Create a Facebook page for two explorers.
 Create a Twitter thread between 2 or three explorers.